Harvest Date : Mid April 2021

 Elevation : 650m

-Tai Ping Hou Kui is one of the Chinese Top Ten Famous Teas.
-It is one of the very few Chinese green tea which is made by grown tea leaves, instead of the very tender tea buds and leaves.
+Tai Ping Hou Kui is one of the Top Ten Chinese Famous Teas.
+It is one of the very few Chinese green tea which is made from grown tea leaves, instead of the very tender tea buds and leaves.
 It is produced in the Taiping County of Anhui.
-(In 1983, Taiping County was changed to the current name Huangshan District).
+Taiping County was changed to the current name Huangshan District in 1983.